replit/upm/README.md

     $ make help
     usage:
       make upm       Build the UPM binary
-      make dev     Run a shell with UPM source code and all package managers inside Docker make light   Build a Docker image with just the UPM binary make full    Build a Docker image with the UPM binary and all package managers make doc     Open Godoc in web browser make deploy  Publish UPM Docker images to Docker Hub make clean   Remove build artifacts
+      make dev       Run a shell with UPM source code and all package managers inside Docker make light     Build a Docker image with just the UPM binary make full      Build a Docker image with the UPM binary and all package managers make doc       Open Godoc in web browser make deploy    Publish UPM snapshot Docker images to Docker Hub make pkgbuild  Update and test PKGBUILD
+      make clean     Remove build artifacts
       make help      Show this message

 To build UPM, run `make upm` (or just `make`).
 This requires an installation of [Go](https://golang.org/).
 Then add the directory